SoleSurvivor111/google-calendar-alarm-sync-ios/README.md

 This flexible **Google Apps Script + iPhone Shortcuts system** automatically creates clear, timed "helper events" in your Google Calendar and integrates them with **iPhone Clock alarms**.
 It's designed for busy people who want reliable reminders without the manual hassle.

+## Why Generate Helper Events for iPhone Alarms

+The iPhone Clock app and Reminders app **cannot directly trigger reliable alarms from Google Calendar events** due to iOS limitations.
+By generating **helper events** in your Google Calendar, this system creates precise, time-based placeholders that your iPhone Shortcuts can detect and convert into **Clock app alarms** automatically.
+This bypasses iOS limitations, ensuring you receive dependable, audible notifications for your calendar events without manual alarm setup, keeping your workflow seamless and automated.

 ## ✨ What This Script Does

 * **Automatically generates small "helper events"** in your Google Calendar for each reminder you set on events.